HiFaraz/node-playbook/README.md

 This sounds simple enough, but unfortunately the Node.js website makes you choose a version of Node.js to download.
 ### Solution
 Choose [Node.js v6](https://nodejs.org/dist/latest-v6.x/).
-It will enter long term support (LTS) on October 1, 2016, after which it will stay in LTS for 18 months.
+It is in long term support (LTS), which means that further updates are mostly [limited to bug fixes and security updates](https://github.com/nodejs/lts#lts-plan).
 This gives you peace of mind against major new features popping up in Node.js while you build your app.

-This advice expires on April 1, 2019.
+Version 6 will stay in LTS for 18 months, and will switch to maintenance mode in April, 2018.

 [(back to top)](#contents)